zouguojian/Traffic-speed-prediction/README.md

 >Spatiotemporal Encoder-Decoder Neural Network

-MT-STGIN has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal!!!
+MT-STGIN has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal;
-RST-Net has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal!!!
+RST-Net has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal;
 ST-ANet has been accepted in Computer Engineering;
-Both codes have been uploaded in the Git-Hub page [[codes link]](https://github.com/zouguojian/Traffic-speed-prediction)
+Both codes have been uploaded in the Git-Hub page [[codes link]](https://github.com/zouguojian/Traffic-speed-prediction).

 #### For MT-STGIN and baselines, the HyperParameters setting as followings: